raul-izquierdo/english/sources/vocabulary/The Individual/How do you Act. Behaviour and Personality.md

 me gusta la tranquilidad = I like peace and quiet `I like peace and quiet in my life`

 estar haciendo el tonto/perdiendo el tiempo = to be messing about/around `I was just messing around`

+no es lo mio = not my cup of tea `I don't like horror movies.
+They're not my cup of tea`